 Schools generally use their own computers for Hopecam and we provide a webcam.
-It is helpful to involve a technology specialist with the installation of Skype and the webcam.
+It is helpful to involve a technology specialist with the installation of the video conferencing application and the webcam.
 In special circumstances, we lend schools a laptop which must be returned at the end of the school year.

-Once the school is set up with a web camera and a Skype account, we help the family and the teacher agree on a schedule and type of connection.
+Once the school is set up with a web camera and a video conferencing account, we help the family and the teacher agree on a schedule and type of connection.
 We always recommend that a "test call" is done first between the teacher and the child before inviting the rest of the class in on the call.
 A teacher will initiate the "call" to the family at the predetermined time.
-Both parties must be logged into Skype for a call to work
+Both parties must be logged into the video conferencing application for a call to work.

-Once the school is set up with a web camera and Skype, we help the family and the teacher agree on a schedule and style of a connection.
+Once the school is set up with a web camera and the video conferencing application, we help the family and the teacher agree on a schedule and style of a connection.
 We always recommend a test call be done first between the teacher and the child before inviting the rest of the class in on the call.

 Teachers have a lot going on in their classrooms, and Hopecam is one more thing that we ask teachers to take on.
 We ask that you remember that the teacher, or staff member, is doing Hopecam voluntarily because they understand the impact it can have on a homebound child.